chaosblade-io/chaosblade/CONTRIBUTING.md

 ### Commit Rules
 #### Commit Message

 Commit message could help reviewers better understand what is the purpose of submitted PR.
 It could help accelerate the code review procedure as well.
-We encourage contributors to use **EXPLICIT** commit message rather than ambiguous message.
+We encourage contributors to use **EXPLICIT** commit message rather than an ambiguous message.
 In general, we advocate the following commit message type:

 * feat: A new feature
 * fix: A bug fix
 * docs: Documentation only changes
 * style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-* refactor: A code change that neither fixes a bug nor adds a feature
+* refactor: A code change that neither fixes a bug or adds a feature
 * perf: A code change that improves performance
 * test: Adding missing or correcting existing tests
 * chore: Changes to the build process or auxiliary tools and libraries such as documentation generation